useraid/AutomatedMediaSrv/README.md

 ## Dockerized Media Server

-This script allows to create a automated media server using docker containers.
+This script allows to create an automated media server using docker containers.

 The currently added containers are
 ### UI